Challenger Brand Definition, Criteria, and 8 Disruptive Examples

 Allbirds reimagined the fashion industry, which is currently the second-largest consumer of the world’s water supply and one of the biggest polluters, given that about 85% of textiles end up in a landfill.

-Allbirds designed footwear using renewable materials such as merino wool, trees and sugar cane in an effort to reduce the carbon footprint.
+Allbirds designed footwear using renewable materials such as merino wool, trees, and sugar cane in an effort to reduce the carbon footprint.
 Committed to sustainability, the brand plans on cutting its carbon footprint in half by 2025 and bringing it down to zero by 2030.

 The brand is also committed to only working with suppliers that adhere to their Code of Conduct, meaning that workers are treated fairly and with high regard for their safety.
-Proof of how Allbirds has disrupted the industry is the fact that Adidas, one of the biggest apparel brands in the world, teamed up with Allbirds to design a running shoe with the lowest carbon footprint to date.

 6. Under Armour